jundalisay/sp/content/en/social/economics/principles/part-1/chapter-02b.md

 ## Education  -->

-Human needs can be simplified into the following, in terms of temporal importance:
+Minimum human needs can be simplified into the following, in terms of temporal importance:

 1. Clean air
 2. Clean water